techiescamp/how-to-mlops/README.md

 If you follow DevOps culture and practices for ML projects, you can call it as MLOPS

-## How MLOPS is different from DevOps?
+## How is MLOPS is different from DevOps?

 MLOPS is different from DevOps in the same areas how a Machine learning development is different from a traditional software development process.